the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

         }
         ```

-## DELETE /api/product/{uid}
+## DELETE /api/product/{source}/{sid}
-Flags a record as deleted.
+Flags the record with `source` and `sid` as deleted.
 If an author is supplied, gives them credit, otherwise the current user is listed as the author.

 + Parameters
     + uid (required, string) ...
 The unified identifier of a single record.